VisualComposer/builder/readme.txt

 - Fix: Helper content displaying properly

 ### Premium:
-- New: Layout Builder added to create global layout templates for pages and posts
+- New: Layout Builder added to create global layout templates for singular (pages and posts)
 - New: Layout Builder merged with the Archive Builder for better user interface
 - New: Option to assign layouts to pages and posts added to the Theme Builder section in Dashboard
 - New: Theme Builder category added to the Add Content Window